 One of India's eight core businesses is the oil and gas industry, which has a significant impact on all other major economic sectors.
 Rapid economic growth is leading to greater outputs, which in turn is increasing the demand of oil for production and transportation.
 According to the IEA (India Energy Outlook 2021), primary energy demand is expected to nearly double to 1,123 million tonnes of oil equivalent, as the country's gross domestic product (GDP) is expected to increase to US$ 8.6 trillion by 2040.

-India retained its spot as the third-largest consumer of oil in the world, as of 2022.
-India’s consumption of petrol products stood at 222.3 MMT in FY23, while crude oil production stood at 29.16 MMT in FY23.
+India retained its spot as the third-largest consumer of oil in the world, as of 2023.
+India’s consumption of petroleum products stood at 233.3 MMT in FY24, while crude oil production stood at 29.4 MMT during April-March 2024 and 4.89 MMT during April-May 2024.
 Assam, Gujarat, and Rajasthan account for more than 96% of oil production in India.
-India has about 10,420 kms of crude pipeline network, with a capacity of 147.9 MMTPA.
+As of June 1, 2024, India had 10,941 kms of crude pipeline network, with a capacity of 153.1 MMTPA.

 India has 23 refineries - 18 are in the public sector, two in the joint sector and three in the private sector.
 India’s state refineries have upgraded their facilities to comply with a new government requirement to produce oil products with the equivalent of Euro VI emission standards.
-India’s total installed provisional refinery capacity stands at 251.21 MMT as of April, 2023, making it the second-largest refiner in Asia.
+In FY24, the oil sector’s total installed refinery capacity stood at 253.9 MMT up to March 2024, and IOCL emerged as the largest domestic refiner with a capacity of 70.1 MMT, making it the second-largest refiner in Asia.
 Private companies own about 35% of the total refining capacity.

 India is one of the largest exporters of refinery products due to the presence of various refineries.
-In terms of trade, exports of petroleum products from India reached 61 MMT in FY23.
-The value of these exported crude oil and petroleum products stood at US$ 44.41 billion in FY22.
+In terms of trade Exports of petroleum products from India reached 62.4 MMT in FY24 from 61 MMT in FY23.
 In FY23, crude oil imports stood at 4.67 MBPD.
+India’s crude oil production stood at 29.4 MMT during April-March 2024.

 According to the International Energy Agency (IEA), India’s medium-term outlook for natural gas consumption remains solid due to rising infrastructure and supportive environment policies.
 Industrial consumers are expected to account for 40% of India’s net demand growth.
 The demand is also expected to be driven by sectors such as residential, transport and energy.

-As per data released by Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows in India’s petroleum and natural gas sector stood at US$ 8.08 billion between April 2000-December 2022.
+As per data released by Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows in India’s petroleum and natural gas sector stood at US$ 8.19 billion between April 2000-March 2024.

 There have been multiple partnerships in the sector.
 Bharat Petroleum Corporation Ltd. (BPCL) and Microsoft have established a strategic cloud partnership targeted at speeding up the company's digital transformation and influencing the oil and gas industry's future innovation.
 India and the US have also agreed to expand their energy collaboration by focusing on emerging fuels, which was followed by a ministerial conference of the US-India Strategic Clean Energy Partnership (SCEP).

 India aims to commercialise 50% of its SPR (strategic petroleum reserves) to raise funds and build additional storage tanks to offset high oil prices.
 Prime Minister Mr. Narendra Modi has announced that the Government of India plans to invest Rs.
-7.5 trillion (US$ 102.49 billion) on oil and gas infrastructure in the next five years.
-There are 84,895 OMC retail outlets in India.
+7.5 lakh crore (US$ 102.49 billion) on oil and gas infrastructure in the next five years.
+There were 89,396 OMC retail outlets in India, as of March 1, 2024.

 In May 2022, the Government announced a reduction in excise duty of Rs.
 8 (US$ 0.10) per litre on petrol and Rs.
 6 (US$ 0.077) per litre on diesel, to combat the high fuel prices.
 In the same month, the government approved changes in the Biofuel Policy to bring forward the target for 20% ethanol blending with petroleum to 2025-26 from 2030.